 - Clinical priority areas as determined via SCCM strategic planning affirmed by Council.

 - Documented need for the guidelines, as indicated by a larger network of relevant stakeholders.

 - Availability of new research that may change the existing practice recommendations

 - Data on guidelines access demonstrating its importance to the critical care community

 - Continued interest in a topic as indicated by SCCM needs assessments

 TOPIC PROPOSAL FORM FOR REVISIONS AND NEW GUIDELINES

-Submit the completed form to email@example.com no later than June 30, annually.
-The form must be completed in its entirety before a review will occur.
+Submit the required proposal form in its entirety no later than June 30, annually.
 Email notification of review outcomes will be sent to the indicated contact by November 30th.
 Note that guidelines are subject to a strategic planning process with review by the SCCM Council.
 This process begins in the spring and concludes in the fall annually.